fredrikp999/palmgrenshistoria/README.md

 # palmgrenshistoria
-Geo-mappad information om Släkten Palmgren
+Geo-mappad information on Släkten Palmgren

+Will be using python library from https://openlayers.org/